Blog Book Tour - Alan Gratz!

 I set out to write a contemporary YA mystery with a very noir feel – first-person narration, cynical world-view, strong moral code of ethics.
 I used what I hope are pithy metaphors and snappy dialogue to evoke a noir tone, and built my detective on the model of Raymond Chandler's private detective, Philip Marlowe.
 At the same time, I didn't *really* want to write in that 50's/60's noir voice, because though it's nostalgic and amusing to read now, it's sometimes hard to comprehend the slang and the patter.
 It would be too forced to have one character in my book who walks and talks like he stepped out of The Big Sleep.
 My idea was to keep the sarcastic tone and quick pacing of those novels, but to make sure that Horatio is contemporary.
 He's a real teenager who is up on his current slang and pop culture just like most teens.
 I like to imagine Horatio as Philip Marlowe if Marlowe had been born seventeen years ago instead of seventy years ago.
 The character is definitely an homage to that archetype, but he's not a pastiche.
 Horatio's his own man.

 I know you're a huge fan of Shakespeare (might you cross over into obsessed?).
 Along with the main character being named Horatio, the story is an adaptation of Hamlet, right?
-What was the tie in with Something Rotten and how did all that come together?
+What was the tie in with Something Rotten

 Once I built the character of Horatio, I tried him in a number of stories (and occupations) that never worked.
 Years later, when I had shifted my full-time focus to writing YA novels, I realized that Horatio--snarky, smart, sarcastic, lazy--would make a perfect teenager.
 But what about a story?
 Well, I figured that since I had already stolen the character from Shakespeare, I might as well steal his plot, too. :-) No, seriously, I've read a great many well-done "updatings" of classic literature, and I loved the idea of retelling Hamlet in a contemporary setting.
 I once taught Shakespeare to eighth graders, and I know what a challenge his plays can be.
 Besides the sometimes Byzantine story lines, there's the tremendous hurdle of the language.
 I think if kids can be exposed to just one of those at a time--say, first reading a contemporary novel that follows the story but has much more accessible language--then it's easy to approach the second, the blank verse, in context.
-I wrote Something Rotten first and foremost as entertainment--and worked very hard to make sure it stands alone without the reader having read Hamlet to begin with--but I do hope that it eventually gets used in conjunction with the teaching of Hamlet.
+I wrote Something RottenPlease share some of the hidden jokes you added to the story for the Shakespeare fans.
+(Something about a bear exit stage left?)

 Well, the bear joke isn't in this book, but I've set it up.
 One of my favorite lines in all of Shakespeare is a stage direction from The Winter's Tale, "Exit, pursued by a bear."
 That has to be one of the greatest stage directions of all time--and coming from Shakespeare, who was so stingy with them you sometimes don't realize a character has even *left* the stage, makes it all the more priceless.
 So, to use this line--even if I don't eventually use that play--I've decided that the athletic team mascot at Horatio's school is the Bears.
 Now, some day, I will be able to have Horatio chased out of a locker room by a football player in uniform, and I'll be able to say Horatio "exited, pursued by a Bear."
 That's a lot of set up for a joke very few people will get, but that's the kind of thing I enjoy.
 The original draft of Something Rotten had many more allusions to the play, but some got cut out as too-obvious attempts at humor that did nothing to further the plot.
-Some things remain though for careful readers of Hamlet: Horatio goes to Wittenberg Academy, named for the university Hamlet and Horatio attend in the play; the paper plant at the heart of the story is called the Elsinore Paper Company, named for Elsinore castle, where Hamlet and the royal family live; and I work in allusions to famous lines here and there too, like the obvious "There's something rotten in the state of Denmark."
+Some things remain though for careful readers of Hamlet: Horatio goes to Wittenberg Academy, named for the university Hamlet and Horatio attend in the play; the paper plant at the heart of the story is called the Elsinore Paper Company, named for Elsinore castle, where Hamlet and the royal family live; and I work in allusions to famous lines here and there too, like the obvious "There's something rotten in the state of Denmark."The Copenhagen River in Something Rotten

 The origins of this part of the story are in the play itself.
 I was looking for a way to parallel the scene in Hamlet where Ophelia drowns, and I got the idea for my Ophelia character, Olivia, to be an environmentalist hell-bent on cleaning up the river.
 That in turn reminded me of my experiences as a child, witnessing the Champion Paper/Little Pigeon River pollution controversy that played out in front page headlines in Knoxville, Tennessee, where I grew up.
 I went back and did some research into the public efforts to clean up Champion's act, and while I change names and fictionalize things, that situation is definitely at the heart of this novel.
 I found the environmental angle ended up giving the book a real heart too, and I've now made a point of focusing on some environmental or social issue in each of the sequels.
 Something Wicked for example, which takes place in the mountains of East Tennessee near the tourist meccas of Pigeon Forge and Gatlinburg, will touch on the issue of urban sprawl and commercialization.